yewstack/yew/README.md

 Pluggable services that allow you to call external APIs like:
 `Timeout`, `Interval`, `Fetch`, `WebSocket`.
-It's handy alternative to subscriptions.
+It's a handy alternative to subscriptions.

 > Only `Timeout` implemented.
 Others in development.